genesiscommunitysuccess/docs/README.md

 ### Build

 ```
-yarn build
+npm run build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory.